100 works of English Literature

 John Buchan’s espionage thriller, with its sparse,

-contemporary prose, is hard to put down.
+contemporary prose, is hard to put down. - The Rainbow by DH Lawrence (1915)

 The Rainbow is perhaps DH Lawrence’s finest work, showing him for the radical, protean,

-43. Of Human Bondage by W Somerset
+thoroughly modern writer he was. - Of Human Bondage by W Somerset

 Maugham (1915)